stadium-software/css-utilities/README.md

 ```

 ### Letter spacing
-1. Affects the letter-spacing property
+Letter spacing classes allow for increasing or decreasing the spaces between letters
-2. Append a pixel value between -3 and 3
+1. Append a pixel value between -3 and 3
-3. Increment by 1 (-1, 0, 1, etc.)
+2. Increment by 1 (-1, 0, 1, etc.)

 Example for 'letter-spacing: 4px;'
 ```css